prime31/zig-renderkit/README.md

+### Zig RenderKit 2D

+Cross platform Zig graphics backends with a 2D focus.
+There are two packages exported by RenderKit:
+- **renderkit:** an API abstraction (very similar to and inspired by Sokol) that wraps calls to the backend renderer (currently OpenGL with Metal started).
+It aims to be as dependency free as possible (only relying on stb_image).
+The OpenGL backend has its own GL function loader so no external loader is required though you can optionally pass in your own GL loader function (SDL_GL_GetProcAddress or glfwGetProcAddress for example).
+A small math lib with just the types required for the renderer (Vec2, Color, 3x2 Matrix) is also included.
+Common higher level objects are also provided: an effiecient sprite batcher, shader, meshes, offscreen rendering and a triangle batcher.
+- **gamekit:** provides an example implementation of a game framework build on top of `renderkit`.
+Includes the core render loop, window (via SDL), input, timing and Dear ImGui support.
+You can use it as a base to make a 2D game as-is or create your own 2D game kit based on it.

-### zig-gl
+### Adding New Backends
-Zig graphics backends with a 2D focus.
-If it doesn't make sense for 2D it won't be found here.
-OpenGL currently implemented along with higher level objects (mesh, dyanmic mesh, sprite batcher, multi-texture sprite batcher, triangle batcher) built on top of the generic renderer API.
-A small math lib with just the types required (Vec2, Color, 3x2 Matrix) is also included.

-It should be fairly easy to add new backends for Metal, DirectX11, Vulkan using the interface laid out in the dummy renderer (empty implementation).
+There is a _dummy_ backend that can be used as a template to add a new backend.
+It contains the full API any backend must satisfy.
+Backends pass no pointers or objects back to user code.
+[Handles](https://floooh.github.io/2018/06/17/handles-vs-pointers.html) are used for all renderer-specific objects.
+There are `Handles` and `HandledCache` structs built to make using handles seamless.

-### Some other interesting GL zig code
+#### Some interesting GL zig code used for inspiration

 [ZGL](https://github.com/ziglibs/zgl/blob/master/zgl.zig)